November 06, 2012

 Following today's Melbourne Cup Day cash rate decision that saw the Reserve Bank of Australia hold the cash rate at 3.25%, Australia's leading independently-operated mortgage broker, Mortgage Choice, is encouraging borrowers not to lose sight of other positive signs in the market.

-“Despite the fact that there are some positive signals in the market, consumer confidence is still worryingly low and today’s decision by the Reserve Bank is unlikely to help this improve.
-It is understandable that the rising cost of living is having an impact on consumer sentiment but when looking at the pace of economic recovery, it is important to take in the whole race and all factors on the field, not just the finish line!” said Local Mortgage Choice mortgage broker Melissa Jackson.
+“Despite the fact that there are some positive signals in the market, consumer confidence is still worryingly low and today's decision by the Reserve Bank is unlikely to help this improve.
+It is understandable that the rising cost of living is having an impact on consumer sentiment but when looking at the pace of economic recovery, it is important to take in the whole race and all factors on the field, not just the finish line!” said Mortgage Choice spokesperson Belinda Williamson.

 “In fact, apart from a period in 2009 when the RBA cut interest rates aggressively in response to the GFC, we are looking at the best levels of affordability across most capital cities since the beginning half of last decade.”

-“While every punter can’t be a winner at the Melbourne Cup, borrowers definitely can be!
-A rate cut today would have been a win for borrowers but there are other ways to improve your financial outlook and to repay your mortgage sooner,” said Melissa.
+“While every punter can't be a winner at the Melbourne Cup, borrowers definitely can be!
+A rate cut today would have been a win for borrowers but there are other ways to improve your financial outlook and to repay your mortgage sooner,” said Ms Williamson.

 “It can be all too easy to listen to the latest news about the economy and interest rates and to feel helpless.
 But there are steps that we can all take to ensure we make a positive impact on our personal finances.
 Every saving you can make on your home loan helps, especially ahead of the fast approaching festive season!”

 For further information or to arrange an interview, please contact:

 Mortgage Choice Corporate Affairs